Justin Rose Betting Profile: The Sentry - PGA TOUR

 Rose's Best Finishes

-- Rose played 22 tournaments last season, picking up one win and seven finishes in the top 10.
+- Rose, who played 22 tournaments last season, secured one win and seven finishes in the top 10.

-- Last season Rose's best performance came at the AT&T Pebble Beach Pro-Am, where he took home the title with a score of -18.
+- Last season Rose's best performance came at the AT&T Pebble Beach Pro-Am.
+He shot -18 and won the title (his only win last season).

-- With 1088 points last season, Rose finished 33rd in the FedExCup standings.
+- Rose collected 1088 points last season, placing 33rd in the FedExCup standings.

 Rose's Strokes Gained Rankings